Peter Bryan Bruin: Move to Mississippi

+Politics

 Bruin served as alcalde after British West Florida became Spanish West Florida.
-In 1797 he was a signatory, along with Gabriel Benoist, Philander Smith, Daniel Clark Sr., Frederick Kimball, William Ratliff, Roger Dixon, and Isaac Galliard, to a document known as the "Memorial to Congress by Permanent Committee of the Natchez District."
+In 1797 he was a signatory, along with Gabriel Benoist, Philander Smith, Daniel Clark Sr., Frederick Kimball, William Ratliff, Roger Dixon, and Isaac Gaillard, to a document known as the "Memorial to Congress by Permanent Committee of the Natchez District."
 The group presented themselves as democratically elected representatives of the white land-owning settlers of Mississippi, and signaled that they would rather be associated with the United States than their current Spanish governors, writing that "...to prevent anarchy, and confusion (when his Catholic Majesty may be pleased to withdraw his troops & cause this Country to be given up to the U.S.) prepare a Constitution or form of Govt for this territory which shall in your wisdom appear the best calculated to ensure to the inhabitants of this settlement in its infant State the blessings of peace safety & good order and that the officers of the new government may have the confidence of the people..."
 They requested that the U.S. Congress allow the continuation of slavery in the Mississippi lands, writing, "Your memorialists beg leave to represent that great part of the labour in this Country is performed by slaves, as in the Southern States, and without which, in their present situation the farms in this District would be but of little more value to the present occupiers than equal quantity of waste land.
 From this consideration your Memorialists request that the system of slavery may be continued as heretofore in this territory."
 Bruin's group was generally composed of merchants who supported the views of Andrew Ellicott.
 A competing committee organized in September 1797, which was composed largely of plantation owners and "debtors" and was loyal to adventurer Anthony Hutchins, consisted of Abner Green, Thomas Green Sr., Chester Ashley, Daniel Burnet, Landon Davis, Justice King, Dr. John Shaw, and James Stuart.